fa201/PlotView/README.md

 The *Project* is my *To do list*.

 ## My goals
-- Application to learn the basics of *Python.
+- Application to learn the basics of *Python*.
 - Hopefully make a tool which will be useable to plot test data at work.

 ## Useful informations